 Here’s my quarantine procedure.
 There are probably a million others; just do what is best for you and your aviary.

 When a finch first arrives, I put it in a cage away from the others and do nothing for two days.
 I’m observing, letting it settle in, making sure it eats and drinks.

 On the third day, I place a drop of Scatt on the back of the neck.
 It’s important to part the feathers and get this product onto the skin (much like we did dogs with flea treatment, if you’ve ever done that).
-SCATT goes into the bloodstream and kills off airsac mites.
+SCATT goes into the bloodstream and kills off airsac mites as well as external mites.
 It remains active for up to 21 days.
 The air sac mite’s life cycle is 14-21 days, so I’ll retreat on the 22nd day.
 That way I can eradicate any that escaped the first treatment.

 SCATT also will treat Scaly mites (scaley face mites).

 Birds affected with these mites may also have a secondary lung infection.